-Regardless of how you choose to resolve input issues, quotes must be error-free and fall into compliance with all pricing rules before it goes to the customer.
+Regardless of how you choose to resolve input issues, quotes must be error-free and compliant with all pricing rules before it goes to the customer.

 Unfortunately, these processes take time and elongate the sales cycle, which can be a major disadvantage if you’re operating in a competitive market where a competitor can take advantage of your slow response time.

-Rather than spending their time selling, reps might be spending more time working with spreadsheets and sending emails rather than chasing new leads and closing deals.
+Rather than spending their time chasing new leads and closing deals, reps might be stuck working with spreadsheets and sending emails.

-These manual tasks also result in much longer sales processes, lost deals, an elongated pipeline.
+These manual tasks also result in much longer sales processes, lost deals, and an elongated pipeline.

 If reps are spending too long to finish up one deal and you have a backlog of new leads or inbound contacts, those prospects may not wait long before browsing competitors for an equivalent product.